Worst virus fears are realized in poor or war-torn countries

 “We are reaping the whirlwind now,” said Francois Venter, a South African health expert at the University of Witswatersrand in Johannesburg.

-Worldwide, there are 10 million confirmed cases and over 500,000 reported deaths, according to tally by Johns Hopkins University of government reports.
+Worldwide, there are 10 million confirmed cases and over 500,000 reported deaths, according to a tally by Johns Hopkins University of government reports.
 Experts say both those numbers are serious undercounts of the true toll of the pandemic, due to limited testing and missed mild cases.

 South Africa has more than a third of Africa’s confirmed cases of COVID-19.
 It’s ahead of other African countries in the pandemic timeline and approaching its peak.
 If its facilities break under the strain, it will be a grim forewarning because South Africa’s health system is reputed to be the continent’s best.